 All supervision, personal analysis and analysis of control cases must be in person. *

 *In this unprecedented time of the Covid-19 pandemic we find that we need to allow some modifications for our candidates.
 In keeping with the stance of both the American Psychoanalytic Association and the International Psychoanalytic Association NPI will allow tele-analysis for both personal analysis and control cases.
 We are also allowing teleconferencing for personal supervision.
 Although this is not the optimal way of conducting supervision or analysis, NPI is aware of the need for these provisions until the danger of infection/transmission has been alleviated.
 When choosing a Supervisor and/or Personal Analyst candidates should select an individual that will be accessible for in-person work once the quarantine is lifted.
-Tele-analysis work with control cases must be with persons who will be able to attend session in person when the encounter is deemed safe.
+Tele-analysis work with control cases must be with individuals who will be able to attend sessions in person when the encounter is deemed safe.

 Certificate in Psychoanalytic Psychotherapy